MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

 ## Set up Jupyter+Python on your PC or Mac
 ### and get the "workshop" starter pack of notebooks from Unidata

-#### These instructions are summarized from https://unidata.github.io/unidata-python-workshop/installation.html, more dtail can be found there.
+#### These instructions are summarized from https://unidata.github.io/unidata-python-workshop/installation.html.
+More detail can be found there.

 --------------